stas-prokopiev/local_simple_database/README.rst

 Name of database should satisfy template "type_name" (E.G. int_balls, float_seconds_left, str_my_name, dict_useless_heap)

-So just by name you can define the type of database, isn't it awesome.
+So just by the name you can define the type of database, isn't it awesome.

 Installation
 ============